laraibzafarlaraib/laraibzafarlaraib/README.md

 # Hi there! 👋

-I'm **[Your Name]**, a data science student passionate about transforming data into actionable insights and solving real-world problems with technology. 🌟
+I'm **Laraib Zafar**, a data science student passionate about transforming data into actionable insights and solving real-world problems with technology. 🌟

-💡 I enjoy creating intuitive visualizations, crafting efficient machine learning models, and diving into datasets to uncover hidden stories.
+💡 I enjoy creating intuitive visualizations, crafting efficient machine-learning models, and diving into datasets to uncover hidden stories.

 ---